-The main aim for these interviews is for you to demonstrate that you are open minded, enthusiastic and energetic.
+The main aim of these interviews is for you to demonstrate that you are open-minded, enthusiastic, and energetic.
 You will also need to demonstrate your love for working with children; highlighting any experience you have had – even if it is with family members.

 These are the types of questions you may be asked and some tips on how you may want to answer!

-Again, share your skills but remember they will be looking for energetic, open-minded, organised, professional and a great team player.
+Again, share your skills but remember they will be looking for energetic, open-minded, organized, professional, and a great team player.
 Also, make sure you demonstrate your independence, especially if you are a younger applicant.

 Talk about a personal experience and spend time sharing how you dealt with that situation through patience and communication.

-Even if it is only family members, give as many examples of experience you have had with children and what you have learnt from that.
+Even if it is only family members, give as many examples of experience you have had with children and what you have learned from that.

 Always yes – and again, give an example.